snwzt/snwzt.github.io/brief-intro-go-scheduler.md

 ### Locality
 On other hand, Locality in scheduling refers to the tendency of keeping related tasks (here, goroutines) close to each other in the execution order.
 This can lead to better CPU cache utilization and reduced overhead related to task switching.
 In LIFO (Last in, First out) queue, locality implies that recently added goroutines are prioritized for execution.
 This can be advantageous in scenarios where tasks are dependent on each other or where the most recently added tasks are more likely to benefit from cache locality, improving overall execution efficiency.
 Hence, LIFO queues implement locality better, but they are bad in fairness as newer tasks are prioritized, potentially delaying older tasks indefinitely if new tasks keep arriving.

+### Time Slice Inheritance
+To enhance locality, goroutine may be prioritized by moving it to the front of the queue.
+But this approach risks creating a scenario where two goroutines continuously promote each other, potentially starving others in the queue.
+To avoid this, the concept of time slice inheritance allows a scheduled goroutine to inherit the remaining time of the preempted goroutine that spanwed it.
+This way, both goroutines get, let's say 10ms in total, after which one of them will be preempted and put to the global runqueue.

+### SchedTick
+Global runqueue might end up starving if all threads are busy executing local runqueues and none of them ever get to global runqueue.
+To avoid this, Go scheduler polls the global runqueue occasionally.
+SchedTick is a counter which is incremented everytime a runnable goroutine is found and whenever the schedtick is multiple of 61, the Go scheduler polls the global runqueue.

 In this blog, I tried my best to explain some concepts that is used in Go scheduler.